-So, the competition there is a way harder.
+So, the competition there is way harder.
 Scared?
 No worries.

 It’s like with Google AdSense – many bloggers want to generate income with this market leader, but failing to even get approval, they manage to monetize their blog pretty well with AdSense alternatives.

-Also, we are not going to tell about WordPress.org in this post assuming you know about its possibilities (and a marketplace is a bit of misnomer for the .org repository, actually).
-However, if your theme is distributed under freemium pricing model, wordpress.org should be the first in your list!
-You should also know that there are even several great tools like Freemius Revenues helping you convert free theme users into buyers with less efforts.
+Also, we are not going to tell about WordPress.org in this post assuming you know about its possibilities (and a marketplace is a bit of a misnomer for the .org repository, actually).
+However, if your theme is distributed under the freemium pricing model, wordpress.org should be the first on your list!
+You should also know that there are even several great tools like Freemius Revenues helping you convert free theme users into buyers with less effort.